dhoxie/CyberThreatAnalysis/README.md

 1) Import the database to Cytoscape for better vizualitation.
 2) Work with Java JAR files for integrating queries from Java to neo4j.
+3) Expanding the database with all the CWEs